Asian shares mixed as attacks in Egypt add to uncertainties

 CHINA CORRUPTION PROBE: The Central Commission for Discipline Inspection said the chairman of the China Insurance Regulatory Commission was suspected of unspecified "severe discipline violations," an official term for corruption.
 The industry has been hit by complaints insurers are making dangerously risky investments in stocks and real estate.

-ENERGY: Benchmark crude oil rose 11 cents to $52.35 a barrel in New York in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark crude oil rose 15 cents to $52.39 a barrel in electronic trading on the New York Mercantile Exchange.
 It added 54 cents to $52.24 a barrel late Friday in New York.
-Brent crude, the standard for international oil prices, rose 6 cents to $55.30 a barrel in London.
+Brent crude, the standard for international oil prices, rose 8 cents to $55.32 a barrel in London.

 ———